edueloi/Calculo-IMC/README.md

 # Calculo-IMC

-#### The purpose of the simple BMI table is just to calculate if the person is within or outside their weight
+#### The purpose of the simple IMC table is just to calculate if the person is within or outside their weight

 ![MicrosoftTeams-image (25)](https://user-images.githubusercontent.com/101876911/192662111-5d8da19f-0675-4457-85de-cc90099c1aaf.png)